Chair, Board of Directors

 President and CEO

-2022 was a year of transition as we emerged out of COVID, I am proud of the Calgary TELUS Convention Centre’s (CTCC) commitment to bring back business events safely and be a key part in rebuilding Calgary as an ultimate host destination.
+2022 can only be described as a year of transition.
+As we emerged out of COVID and welcomed business events back safely.
+I am proud of the team at the Calgary TELUS Convention Centre (CTCC) for their commitment to rebuilding Calgary as an ultimate host destination.

-In the first quarter of 2022 our space continued to be impacted by COVID restrictions; however in April, our facility shifted 180 degrees when we went from holding no events to executing a solid three months of compressed business.
-We had to quickly pivot back to what we do best – transform our space into creative and unique experiences for our clients and delegates.
+We started 2022 still working under COVID restrictions.
+In April, we pivoted quickly to executing a solid three months of compressed business.
+We got back to what we do best: transforming our space into creative and unique experiences for our clients and delegates.

-As a city owned property we are committed to being a sustainable building.
-In December we completed and were awarded a Green Key Meeting certificate.
-Green Key Global is the meetings industry standard on environmental sustainability and we are proud to continue to work with this organization to further implement their recommendations.
+In December, we earned Green Key Meeting certification.
+Green Key Global is the meetings industry standard on environmental sustainability and we’re proud to continue our work with Green Key Global to further implement their recommendations.